frankchen07/writing/posts/accept that you are what you want to be already.md

-### accept that you are being what you want to be already
+### accept that you are what you want to be already

 Identify with who and what you are capable of to create a strong self image.